hcientist/OnlinePythonTutor/v3/docs/developer-overview.md

     cd OnlinePythonTutor/v3/
     python bottle_server.py
+    # python3 bottle_server.py # if you want to run for Python 3

-(Use `python3` if you want to test the Python 3 backend.
-Note that when you run bottle, you will **always trigger the backend for the version of Python used to invoke it**, so the Python 2/3 toggle selector on the frontend is meaningless.
-You will also not be able to test other language backends locally.)
+Use `python3` if you want to test the Python 3 backend.
+Note that when you run with bottle, you will **always trigger the backend for the version of Python used to invoke it**, so the Python 2/3 language toggle selector on the frontend is meaningless.
+You will also not be able to test other language backends locally.

 If all goes well, when you visit this URL, you should see the Python Tutor visualizer: